Quick Exit

 Making a referral for a case review

-The Case Review Protocol sets out the arrangements by which Wiltshire Safeguarding Vulnerable People Partnership will conduct case reviews, both statutory and non-statutory.
+The Case Review Protocol sets out the arrangements by which the SVPP will carry out case reviews, both statutory and non-statutory.
 Any agency can make a referral to the PPRG and ask for a case to be considered for a review.
-If it does not meet the criteria for a statutory review the PPRG may decide to carry out a non-statutory review to ensure learning is not lost.
+If it does not meet the criteria for a statutory review the PPRG may decide to carry out a non-statutory review where there is new learning.

-To make a referral into the PPRG please use the Referral Form.
+To make a referral into the PPRG please use the Case for Consideration for a Case Review referral form.
 Agencies referring into the PPRG will be invited to the meeting to provide more information on the referral and will be informed of the outcome and whether the case has met the criteria for a review.

 Learning from Case Reviews

-Learning from case reviews helps inform practice and it is important that we proactively engage with it In addition to information shared through the SVPP Stakeholder Network, Senior Partners and Practitioner Forum meetings case review learning is shared once reviews are published.
-The SVPP share learning in the following ways:
+Learning from case reviews helps inform practice and improve the safeguarding system and it is important that all agencies and practitioners proactively engage with it.
+The SVPP share learning from case reviews in the following ways:

 • Publish full statutory review reports